explodinglabs/jsonrpcclient/README.rst

 Exceptions
 ----------

-You should catch ``JsonRpcClientError``, which is the base exception.
+You should catch the base exception, ``JsonRpcClientError``.
 This will be raised in the event of any issue that should be handled, such as connection problems, or if the server responded with a *error* response.

 .. sourcecode:: python